rsennrich/ParZu/README.md

 3. adjust file paths in the config.ini file.
 Also define which lemmatisation/morphology you use (if any), and make sure they work.

 4. (OPTIONAL): If you have the Tüba-D/Z corpus in the right format (dependencies, CONLL format, UTF-8), you can generate improved statistic files by executing `statistics/create_statistics.sh`.
+    The Hamburg Dependency Treebank can be converted into the required CONLL format with the script `statistics/stats_creator/hamburg_treebank_to_conll.py`.
     The files advstats* freq* konjstats* ppstats* and vstats* are created in a temporary directory - move them into the `statistics/` folder to make the system use them.
-    With evaluation/create_devsets.py , you can create a development from the same Tüba-D/Z file, and perform quality/regression tests with python evaluation/do_evaluation.py.
+    With evaluation/create_devsets.py , you can create a development from a CONLL format file, and perform quality/regression tests with python evaluation/do_evaluation.py.

 5. (OPTIONAL): to speed up the parser initialization (with SWI-Prolog), run `statistics/compile.sh`.
 Repeat this step if you modify the statistics files.